 A lot happens when a candidate for public office decides to brave the reality of going out and meeting people at their homes with what are essentially known as "cold calls."
 There are no advanced preparations nor extended scripts to follow and the people one meets are often essentially unknown.
-I should know, I've been to all of the more than 12,000 homes in our Legislative House District 13 at least eight times since March of 2018.
+I should know, I've been to all of the more than 12,000 homes in our Legislative House District 13 at least nine times since March of 2018.

-For me personally, have roughly walked over 2,500 miles over the past 50 months, most of the time, campaigning and going door-to-door is an enjoyable experience that I will continue if I am elected to office (health and safety permitting).
+For me personally, have roughly walked 3,000 miles over the past 55 months, most of the time, campaigning and going door-to-door is an enjoyable experience that I will continue if I am elected to office (health and safety permitting).
 However, there are some difficult and sometimes even painful moments on the campaign trail.
 Nevertheless, there have been sometimes even more wonderful personal encounters as well.